Skip to main content

 • Depends on c, a public variable.
 This restricts the function to be pure, at most.

-• However, the function also modifies c, memory outside of its scope, thus leading to a "normal" function.
+• However, the function also modifies c, memory outside its scope, thus leading to a "normal" function.

 References